jlomako/webscraper/README.md

 # webscraper
-gets content from website and saves results to file
+gets content from website and writes result to csv file